Forever (Damage song)

 "Forever" is a song by British boy band Damage, released on 7 December 1996 as the third single from their debut album of the same name.
 The song was a major success on the UK Singles Chart as it made the top 10, peaking at No. 6.
-In Australia, the song peaked at No. 13 in 1997, becoming the band's most successful release in the region.
+In Australia, the song peaked at No. 13 in 1997, becoming the group's most successful release in the region.

+The song was covered by Irish boy band Westlife in 1999, as a B-side to their debut single "Swear It Again".

 Music video

 The music video is set against a CGI landscape, set in the clouds.
 The band appear in a range of oversized jackets, performing the song.